 - Allow for the CE to void the agreement if the BA fails to meet its parameters.

 - State that the BA must return any PHI handled on behalf of the CE (or destroy it if requested) if and when the agreement ends.

 7. Form truly secure HIPAA-compliant partnerships.

 Having strong business associate agreements is typically founded on working with strong business associates.
-One way to know that potential BAs you are considering have strong security controls in place is when they go beyond HIPAA compliance certification to also hold a Statement on Standard for Attestation Engagements 18 (SSAE 18; formerly SSAE 16) audit from the American Institute of Certified Public Accountants.
+One way to know that potential BAs you are considering have strong security controls is when they go beyond HIPAA compliance certification to hold a Statement on Standard for Attestation Engagements 18 (SSAE 18; formerly SSAE 16) audit from the American Institute of Certified Public Accountants.
 Significant experience is also critical.
-While you will never have full transparency into an outside provider, the level of transparency they provide and extent of knowledge they have for healthcare rules is key.
+While you will never have full transparency into an outside provider, the level of transparency they provide and the extent of knowledge they have for healthcare rules is key.
 After all, you really want your business associate relationships to be partnerships, not just agreements.

 Maintaining healthcare security

 Security is absolutely fundamental to the healthcare sector – especially since more than half of covered entities are experiencing breaches annually (per the study in the introduction).
 While security is vital to this field, it does not have to be obtuse.
-By following the above parameters, exploring the materials available from the HHS, and getting help from HIPAA-compliant BAs, you can have peace-of-mind that your ePHI is protected and that you have successfully mitigated your risk of a violation.
+By following the above parameters, exploring the materials available from the HHS, and getting help from HIPAA-compliant BAs, you can have peace of mind that your ePHI is protected and that you have successfully mitigated your risk of a violation.

 - Do You Have a HIPAA Data Backup Plan? - 09/16/2019

 - Blockchain and IoHT – Disrupting and Impacting Healthcare - 03/05/2019